xiaolaba/PonyProg2000_2.08e_xiaolaba_modification/README.md

 # PonyProg2000_2.08e_xiaolaba_modification
-PonyProg2000, an open source Serial device Programmer, my clone of EasyI2C and only LPT port used, include power control without tweaking the battery or switch every time for programming the EEPROM device.
+PonyProg2000, an open source Serial device Programmer, my clone of EasyI2C and only LPT port used, include power control (VCC) without tweaking the battery or switch every time for programming the EEPROM device.

 # I need something simple and dedicated PC used, not general
-PC : Fujitsu S6311 notebook with docking, LPT port and COM port are avalaible for PonyProg2000 easy, usually, USB-Serial COM is not not working.
+PC : Fujitsu S6311 notebook with docking, LPT port and COM port are avalaible for PonyProg2000 & easy, usually, USB-Serial COM is not not working.

 Note:
-The notebook LPT Data port output only 3.3V, ECP/Bi-directional/Standard mode has no any effect to uses with PonyProg;
+The notebook LPT Data port output only 3.3V, ECP/Bi-directional/Standard all three mode in BIOS setting has no any effect to uses with PonyProg; if you want tweaking LPT port with some manually test to confirm the validaity, try this http://stadi.hu/sw/lptdebug_en.html;
 The notebook LPT Status port, Pin#12 / Pin#13 has interal pull-up and voltage level is 5V, so EEPROM SCL / SDA has always 5V presented, does not matter the battery is connected or removed;